kbilsted/AutoHasher/README.md

 Using this framework is a real treat.
 Here is what you get:

 * *Productivity!* You are guaranteed to generate a sound hash code.
 No more forgetting to update your hash code methods when adding or removing fields from your classes!
-* This framework run-time generates code thay is *as fast as hand coded implementations.
-Sometimes even faster* since we utilize som optimization tricks.
+* This framework run-time generates code that is *as fast as hand coded implementations.
+Sometimes even faster* since we utilize some optimization tricks.
-* You are automatically ensured to following *best practices*- such as calculating inside an 'unchecked' block.
+* You are automatically ensured to follow *best practices*- such as calculating inside an 'unchecked' block.
 * Automatic null handling.
 * Use the same implementation everywhere.
 Set up your editor to automatically insert the GetHashCode() when creating new classes.